elkholyaa/ghodo-school-admin/docs/ghodo-school-srs.md

         - Test that the `MaterialRequest` model correctly defines its relationships: `requester()` (belongsTo User) and `maintenanceRequest()` (belongsTo MaintenanceRequest).
         - Test that all required attributes (requester_id, maintenance_request_id, item_description, quantity, cost, funding_source, status) are fillable.
         - Verify that the model correctly handles nullable relationships (maintenanceRequest can be null).
-        - Use the `RefreshDatabase` trait and create test models to verify relationship loading.
+        - Use the `RefreshDatabase` trait to ensure test database isolation and prevent interference with development data.
+        - Create test models using factories or direct instantiation to verify relationship loading.
+        - **Important:** All tests should execute against the isolated test database, preserving development data integrity.
         - Could you suggest any alternative or more standard Laravel practices for this specific task/code block, and explain why they might be better?
         🧑‍💻 **Developer Check:**
         - Run `php artisan test tests/Unit/MaterialRequestModelTest.php`.
 Ensure tests pass.
+        - Verify test execution uses the test database and doesn't impact development environment.
+        - Check that nullable relationship handling works correctly in the isolated test environment.
         **Status:** ✅ Completed - Comprehensive unit tests created for model relationships, attributes, nullable relationships, and factories
-    *   7.2. ☐ **Create MaterialRequestTest:** Test CRUD operations and permissions.
+    *   7.2. ✅ **Create MaterialRequestTest:** Test CRUD operations and permissions.
         **Cursor AI Prompt:**
         - Create a `MaterialRequestTest.php` file in the `tests/Feature/` directory.
         - Test CRUD operations: both admin and staff can create requests, view request lists (with proper filtering), and update requests.